 Always in stock

 When you go direct with Amazon Kindle Print your book will always show that it's in stock.
 If you distribute to Amazon using IngramSpark or another vendor your book may occasionally show an out-of-stock message on Amazon.
-That is a really good reason to go direct with Amazon Kindle Print.
+This can happen for many reasons Amazon keeps to itself, but it most commonly occurs when your book lags in sales.
+This alone is a really good reason to go direct with Amazon KDP.

 Easy to use

-The Amazon Kindle Print interface is easier to use than IngramSpark and they have better customer service.
+The Amazon Kindle Print interface is easier to use than IngramSpark and their customer service is very good.
 They also have looser tolerances and do a lot of hand-correcting to files that aren't quite right.
-So if you're a beginner, it's just easier to go with Kindle Print first.
+So if you're a beginner, it's just easier to go with Amazon KDP first.

 Printing ARCs and testing your design

 As long as you don't fill in a Publication Date in Kindle Print, your book will remain private and you can print one to five copies for your own use.
 This is a very good step to take.
-You need to make sure your book looks great.
+Order advance copies and make sure your book looks great.

-You can print up to five copies of your book while it's private.
-So if you need more books to send out as Advanced Reading Copies (ARCs) for reviewers, you'll probably want to print ARCs at IngramSpark, which has no such limit.
+Again, you can print up to five copies of your book with Amazon while it's marked private.
+But if you need more books to send out as Advanced Reading Copies (ARCs) for reviewers, you'll probably want to print ARCs at IngramSpark, which offers unlimited ARCs.

 Leave the rest to IngramSpark

-So publish and distribute your book using both Kindle Print and IngramSpark.
+So publish and distribute your book using both Amazon KDP and IngramSpark.
 You'll enjoy a direct relationship with Amazon, which is always good, and you'll get very wide distribution to online retailers and bookstores with IngramSpark.

-How to distribute and aggregate print books and ebooks
+How to distribute both print books and ebooks

-So that's an introduction to using a combination of Amazon Kindle Print and IngramSpark to distribute your print book.
+So that's an introduction to using a combination of Amazon KDP and IngramSpark to distribute your print book.
 But what about ebooks?

 See my post Book Aggregators & Distributors: How Your Book Gets to Your Readers for complete information and a recommended path with a list of aggregators and distributors I trust with your print and ebooks.